alexis-menendez/alexis-menendez/README.md

 ## ✧ About

 ### Journey
-I didn’t arrive at tech by the usual path.
-I grew up navigating instability, and by the time I was a teenager, I had already learned what it meant to survive, to problem-solve under pressure, to adapt quickly, and to take responsibility when no one else would.
-I left home at 15 and began working, eventually enrolling in a welding and blacksmithing program.
-What followed was a winding road shaped by grit, curiosity, and the determination to build a life on my own terms.
+I didn’t take the usual path into tech.
+I grew up with instability and learned early how to survive, adapt under pressure, and take responsibility when no one else would.
+I left home at 15, started working, and eventually enrolled in a welding and blacksmithing program.
+From there, my path was shaped by grit, curiosity, and a deep need to build a life that was truly mine.

-When I started that program, I had never used a power tool in my life.
-I was terrified, but I showed up anyway!
-Welding taught me more than fabrication or forge work; it taught me that I was strong, brave, and capable of learning things that once felt impossible.
-It gave me a language for resilience — a way to turn heat and pressure into structure, into something that could hold weight.
+When I started that program, I had never touched a power tool.
+I was terrified, but I showed up anyway.
+Welding taught me more than how to shape metal; it showed me I was strong, brave, and capable of learning what once felt impossible.
+It gave me a language for resilience, turning heat and pressure into something that could hold weight.

-Eventually, I set aside the torch to put myself through college, pursuing a degree in psychology.
-I was drawn to understanding how early experiences shape the brain and behavior — how people heal, and how systems can fail or uplift that process.
-That passion steered my interests towards therapeutic psychedelics and neuropsychology, where science, healing, and social justice intersect.
+I eventually set aside the torch to put myself through college, pursuing a degree in psychology.
+I was drawn to how early experiences shape the brain and behavior, how people heal, and how systems can either fail or support that process.
+That passion led me to therapeutic psychedelics and neuropsychology, where science, healing, and social justice meet.

-To support myself while continuing my academic path, I enrolled in a full-stack programming bootcamp originally as a means to an end.
-But I’ve been surprised and thrilled to discover how much I enjoy the work.
-I find programming to be deeply creative and intellectually satisfying, offering new ways to solve problems and build meaningful tools.
-Now, I’m exploring how I can deepen my technical skills while continuing my research interests, with the long-term goal of developing a comprehensive, holistic skill set that bridges the emotional and the analytical, the scientific and the structural.
+To support myself through school, I enrolled in a full-stack bootcamp as a means to an end.
+But I’ve been surprised by how much I enjoy it.
+Programming is both creative and intellectually rich, giving me new ways to solve problems and build meaningful tools.
+Now I’m working to grow my technical skills alongside my research, aiming to develop a holistic skill set that connects the emotional with the analytical, the scientific with the structural.

 ### Now
 I’m: